Bi-Level Route Optimization and Path Planning with Hazard Exploration: Problem Statement

 Using a Bayesian approach, we will find the probability of an undiscovered hazard existing at a location given a planned path in Section~\ref{sec:path_planning}.
-We will then minimize that posterior probability evaluated across points in the region to find a trajectory between nodes.
+We will then update the path to minimize that posterior probability evaluated across points in the region to find a trajectory between nodes.

 As the agent\footnote{We use \enquote{agent} and \enquote{UAV} interchangeably throughout this paper.} travels through the environment, it takes measurements at a frequency of $f_s = 1/\Delta_s$.
-We assume that the agent successfully measures the unknown hazard at location $\vect{x}_u$ according to the following probability:
+We assume that it successfully measures the unknown hazard at location $\vect{x}_u$ according to the following probability:

 where $\beta$ is a steepness parameter that determines the effective sensing range of the agent.
 We also assume there is some probability the agent detects a hazard when none is present (false alarm), given as